Wii error code 51330 - how to fix network error

 If your Wii is showing the error code 51330, there are a few things you can try.

-First, you would want to change the Wii settings internet connection to WPA2 - PSK (AES), since perhaps the console detected the wrong type of security when doing the automatic set-up.
-If the setting was already on WPA2-PSK (AES), try to test it again.
+First, you would want to change the Wii settings internet connection to WPA2 - PSK (AES), since perhaps the console detected the wrong type of security when doing the automatic set-up with your router.

 Wii console network settings